 The refuge, support and stimulation she found at the Chapel through her involvement with this group helped her to develop as a writer.

-While many working class women would have envied her life, she wrote in 'Cassandra' in 1852 that suicide was preferable to her 'imprisonment' there as a dutiful daughter.
-Like many women of her class she wanted to contribute to society.
+While many working-class women would have envied her life, she wrote in 'Cassandra' in 1852 that suicide was preferable to her 'imprisonment' there as a dutiful daughter.
+Like many women of her class, she wanted to contribute to society.

-The many memorials to Nightingale, including those at Waterloo Place, London SW1, Princes Road, Liverpool, and London Road, Derby demonstrate her success.
+Many memorials to Nightingale, including those at Waterloo Place, London SW1, Princes Road, Liverpool, and London Road, Derby demonstrate her success.
 Interestingly, the 1914 Derby statue was sculpted by Countess Feodora Gleichen who was posthumously made the first woman member of the Royal Society of British Sculptors in 1922.

 Please click on the gallery images to enlarge.